 Complete questions 1 through 6 and attach files.
-The files must comply with the following instructions: Project Summary/Abstract (Field 7 on the Form) The project summary/abstract must contain a summary of the proposed activity suitable for dissemination for publication.
+The files must comply with the following instructions:

+Project Summary/Abstract (Field 7 on the Form)

+The project summary/abstract must contain a summary of the proposed activity suitable for dissemination for publication.
 It should be a single page that identifies the name of the applicant, the project director/principal investigator(s), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (i.e., benefits, outcomes), and major participants (for collaborative projects).
 This document must not include any proprietary or sensitive business information as the Department may make it available to the public.
 The project summary must not exceed one page when printed single-spaced with font not smaller than 11 point using standard 8.5" by 11" paper with one-inch margins (top, bottom, left and right).
 To attach a Project Summary/Abstract, click "Add Attachment."

-Project Narrative (Field 8 on the form) There is no page limit to the project narrative.
+Project Narrative (Field 8 on the form)

+There is no page limit to the project narrative.
 When printed with font not smaller than 11 point using standard 8.5" by 11" paper with one-inch margins (top, bottom, left and right).
 Do not include any Internet addresses (URLs) that provide information necessary to review the application because the information contained in these sites will not be reviewed.
 To attach a Project Narrative, click "Add Attachment."

-The application narrative should begin with a cover page that includes the project title along with the lead Principal Investigator's name and complete contact information.
-The first page of your narrative must also include the following information: Applicant/Institution:
+The application narrative should begin with a cover page and must include the following items:

+- The project title

+- Applicant/Institution:

-Street Address/City/State/Zip:
+- Street Address/City/State/Zip:

-Principal Investigator (PI):

-PI Postal Address:
+- Postal Address:

-PI Telephone Number:

-PI Email:
+- Lead PI name, telephone number, email:

+- Administrative Point of Contact name, telephone number, email:

-Funding Opportunity Announcement Number: DE-FOA-0000600 DOE/Office of Science Program Office:
+- Funding Opportunity FOA Number: DE-FOA-0000768

+- DOE/Office of Science Program Office:

-DOE/Office of Science Program Manager Contact:
+- DOE/Office of Science Program Office Technical Contact:

-DOE Grant Number (if Renewal or Supplemental Application):
+- DOE Grant Number (if Renewal Application):

-Is this a Collaboration?
-If yes, please list ALL Collaborating Institutions/PIs and indicate which ones will also be submitting applications.
-Also indicate the PI who will be the point of contact and coordinator for the combined research activity.
+- Research area or areas (as identified in Part I):

+Cover Page Supplement for Collaborations (Part of Project Narrative attached to field 8 on the Form)

 Collaborative applications submitted from different institutions should clearly indicate they are part of a collaborative project/group.
 Every partner institution must submit an application through its own sponsored research office.
 Each application within the collaborative group, including the narrative and all required appendices and attachments, should be identical with one exception: The exception is that each application should contain unique budget and budget justification documents corresponding to the expenditures for that application's submitting institution only.
 Each collaborative group can have only one lead institution, which should be identified in the common narrative.
 The common narrative should also contain a summary table describing the budget breakdown by institution for all participants.

 Each application belonging to a collaborative group should have the same title in Block 11 of the SF 424 (R&R) form.

 Our intent is to create from the various applications associated with a collaborative group one document for merit review that consists of the common, identical application materials combined with a set of detailed budgets from the partner institutions.
 Thus, it is very important that every application in the collaborative group be exactly identical (including the title) with the exception of the budget and budget justification pages.
-The Project Narrative comprises the research plan for the project.
-The major part of the narrative should be devoted to a description and justification of the proposed project, including details of the methods to be used.
-It should indicate which project personnel will be responsible for which activities.
-The project narrative must include: